-For machines fitted with a hydraulic roller it's recommended to bolt the roller up when verge mowing for any long periods of time.
-This will serve to increase the life span of the wearing components within the roller linkage.
+For machines fitted with hydraulic roller it's recommended to bolt the roller in a position to achieve the desired cut length.
+This should be undertaken when verge mowing for prolonged periods of time, as it will increase the life span of the wearing components within the roller linkage.